muratk5n/thirdwave/en/README.md

 ---

 H2 pipelines are equally efficient compared to the grid.
-So there is no need to remain as an 'electricity person'.
+So there is no need to remain an 'electricity person'.

 "@LionHirth